akshayparopkari/BiasAway/README.md

 Download
 ---

 This is a fork of the original [BiasAway](https://github.com/wassermanlab/BiasAway) tool.
+Users can download this tool by either of the two methods below -
+- clone/fork this repository
+- download a Zip version of this repository

 ---